tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 .. function:: vshard.storage.find_garbage_bucket(bucket_index, control)

-    Find a bucket which has data in a space, but is not stored in a ``_bucket`` space; or a bucket is in a garbage state.
+    Find a bucket which has data in a space but is not stored in a ``_bucket`` space; or is in a GARBAGE state.

     :param bucket_index: index of a space with the part of a bucket id
     :param control: a garbage collector controller.
 If there is an increased